What is Native American? What an encumbered question. One might as well ask “Why is the sky blue?”

 For Historical and Cultural definitions Native Americans or American Indians are the indigenous peoples of all of North America and South America as it relates to the continents being referred to as the New World.

-Legal jargon is rampant and among the laws of the United States since the 19th Century alone there are over 50 legal definitions of American Indian or Native American.
-To make matters worse, each one of these definitions can be confusing when compared to another terms because there can be found many double-standards of each meaning.
+Legal jargon is rampant and among the laws of the United States since the 19th Century alone, there are over 50 legal definitions of American Indian or Native American.
+To make matters worse, each one of these definitions can be confusing when compared to another term because there can be found many double-standards of each meaning.

-For example 2 Federal Laws give different views on who is Native American:
+For example, two Federal Laws give different views on who is Native American:

 The term ‘Indian Tribe' means any Indian tribe, band, nation, or other organized group or community, including any Alaska Native village or regional or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (85 Stat.
 688) (43 U.S.C.
 1601 et seq.), which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.